-- -The district teacher mentoring program assists in retaining staff. - -Instructional specialists at each campus work to provide relevant professional development and support to staff. - -Teachers are provided additional planning/networking days to collaborate with subject area staff.
+- -The district teacher mentoring program was revised this year to offer increased supports. - -Instructional specialists at each campus work to provide relevant professional development and support to staff. - -Teachers are provided additional planning/networking days to collaborate with subject area staff. - -The district approved pay increases for all staff for the 2022-2023 school year. - -The district continues to explore ways to expand district health and wellness supports.